Position

 How to become a Registered Dietitian?

-2. Gain practical experience through a supervised practice program.
+2. Complete a supervised practice program.

-5. Complete the required number of continuing education credits to maintain the RD credential.
+5. Complete continuing education to maintain registration.

 How long does it take to become a Registered Dietitian?